-NDR (Non-Domestic Rates) - including Covid-19 specific timing difference
+NDR (Non-Domestic Rates

 This reserve was set up to absorb the timing difference between the NNDR1 return, based on estimates and the NNDR 3 return based on actuals which relate to the following year.

 Statutory Election Costs

 A fund built up from annual revenue contributions to meet the cost of local elections held approximately every four years, including local ward Councillors and the directly elected Mayor.